 When I was younger, I remember frequently saying “It’s not my fault…” or “No one understands…” and feeling like no one wanted to hear my point of view and wouldn’t really understand it even if they did.
 Over the years, being misunderstood became a source of frustration that quickly grew into anger over other people’s failure to hear me out or to even care.
 I remember simply feeling like I had little value.

 Understand the Role of Assumptions

 We all make them.
 In fact, we can’t help but make them.
 They can be helpful, especially when focused on positive attributes and outcomes.
-But they can also be deadly and set us up for serious disappointment, especially considering the fact that our assumptions are so often dead wrong.
-The story of David’s messengers and the sons of Ammon in 1 Chronicles 19 provides a poignant example of how wrong assumptions can lead to stupidity, embarrassment and even physical harm and death.
+They can also be deadly and set us up for serious disappointment, especially considering the fact that our assumptions are so often dead wrong.
+The story of David’s messengers and the sons of Ammon in 1 Chronicles 19 provides a poignant example of how wrong assumptions can lead to stupidity, embarrassment, and even physical harm and death.

 No easy solution exists for mitigating the role of assumptions except perhaps increased awareness and not allowing assumptions to serve as hard fact.
 Also, when possible, avoid any rash decisions and actions based solely on assumptions.
-Assumptions have a big impact on our Interpersonal Skills and even on our email communication, so mindfully considering their role is important.
+Assumptions have a big impact on our communication skills, so mindfully considering their role is important.

 Know What You Can Control